alienemoji/flask-url-shortener/README.md

 - Create feature to add an advertisement to shortlinks before redirecting, a la adfly
 - Edit templates to use semantic HTML tags wherever relevant
 - Create some themes in the form of CSS stylesheets
-- Login page + user accounts
+- Login + user accounts
-- Add config file and ability to use either SQLite or MySQL
-- Improve code style and readability